ABohynDOE/FATLDesign-selection-tool/README.md

 The app is available at: https://abohyndoe.shinyapps.io/fatldesign-selection-tool/

-The reference paper will soon be available on ArXiv.
+The reference paper is available on ArXiv: https://arxiv.org/abs/2303.05811

 ## Contributing
 If you want to contribute or to report a bug in the app, please open an issue in the repo or send me an email at: alexandre [dot] bohyn [at] kuleuven [dot] be